 Jim Morrison: "@Jimi, you were not driving you were smoking in your apartment with that woman from LA."

 Freud: "@Jim, your mom is from LA so obviously you have an Oedipal complex with latent fantasies about her relating to your friend Jimi."

 Ayn Rand: "@Freud, obviously you fail to recognize there are no complexes people just follow what makes them happy.

 OK, hard not to think social media has not matured yet.
 As a society we do not need to spend more time in superficial activities we need to spend more time making a difference.
-And if you meed me to answer, No, John Wayne would not tweet about his kids putting peas up their noses.
+And if you need me to answer, No, John Wayne would not tweet about his kids putting peas up their noses.
 Nor would any of the others waste their time with this crap.
 Its not that social media has not and will not have an important place in society, look at its role in the middle east.
 Its just that in the west we are not interested in change.
 We do not want it, we do not ask for it, and we certainly do not foster it.
-We would rather just laugh about about debt ceiling paralysis and not upset our comfortable existence, yes, that goes for me too...
+We would rather just laugh about debt ceiling paralysis and not upset our comfortable existence, yes, that goes for me too...